nportman/cookiecutter_tutorial/README.md

 # cookiecutter_tutorial

-## Cookiecutter dependencies that have to be installed on yuor Windows 10 machine
+## Cookiecutter dependencies that have to be installed on your Windows 10 machine
 ### Step 1.
 Check if Python is installed by issueing a command python --version
 ### Step 2.
 If Python is an unrecognized command, install python as follows:
 #### Browse to python.org/downloads/release/python-394 and click on "Windows installer(64-bit)".